JamesDarby345/Volumetric_Vesuvius_Labelling/README.md

 ' to switch to erase mode<br>
 ; to switch to pan & zoom mode<br>
 , to toggle 3d plane precision erase mode<br>
+o to create off-axis plane cut in 3d mode (can also hold down to adjust)<br>
+shift + click to move the 3d volume plane quickly<br>

 i to erode labels 1 iteration<br>
 u to dilate labels 1 iteration<br>